-Michigan Tech annually enrolls approximately 7,000 undergraduate and graduate students from across the nation and around the world.
-Tech has a small-town feel, just like the Copper Country, the community in which the University is situated.
+Michigan Technological University enrolls more than 7,000 undergraduate and graduate students from across the nation and around the world.
+Michigan Tech has a small-town feel, just like its surrounding community, the Copper Country.
 Many students comment that the size of campus is just right—not so big that it's easy to get lost, but not too small, either.
-Students also say they feel at home at Michigan Tech, and some even go so far as to say they feel like they are part of a family.
+Students also say they feel at home at Michigan Tech, and some even say they feel like part of a family.

-One contributing factor to our welcoming atmosphere is the average student-to-faculty ratio: 11 to 1.
+One contributing factor to our atmosphere is the average student-to-faculty ratio: 13 to 1.

 Although the University community is close-knit, its cultural representation is anything but narrow: in fact, students have represented countries from across the globe, from Argentina to Zimbabwe.